pkese/FsChat/README.md

 ### Mermaid charts

-You can also ask it to render the above table as a Mermaid chart:
+You can also ask GPT to render the above table as a Mermaid chart:
 ````fsharp
 chat.model <- Gpt4o // switch to a more powerful model for this task; Gpt4_mini is not very good at rendering charts
 chat.send """